mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_sidecar.md

 You already published a sidecar and you want to update its configuration.
 In this section we will see how to update it from `miactl`.

-In the section above we created a sidecar resource but we now want to update it to use the version `2.0` of the docker image.
-To do this, just update the `my-sidecar.json` changing the relative line.
+In the previous section we created a sidecar resource but we now want to update it to use the version `2.0` of the docker image.
+To do this, just update the `my-sidecar.json` by changing the relative line.

 ```js
 {